riatelab/magrit/docs/en/functionalities/classification.md

 options allow you to choose whether or not a central (neutral) class should be present, and the position of this class (or of the inflection point, if applicable), enabling you to generate asymmetrical divergent palettes.

+You can also choose a custom color palette by clicking on the “Custom palette” option (see below).

+<ZoomImg
+    src="/classification-custom-palette.png"
+    alt="Custom color palette"
+    caption="Custom color palette"
+/>